isc-projects/stork/doc/usage.rst

 All identifier types can also be specified using the notation with spaces, e.g. 01 02 03 04 05 06, or the notation with hexadecimal digits only, e.g. 010203040506.

 To search all declined leases, type ``state:declined``.
-Beware that this query may return a large result if there are many declined leases, and in this case, the query processing time may also increase.
+Be aware that this query may return a large result if there are many declined leases, and thus the query processing time may also increase.

 Searching using partial text is currently unsupported.
 For example: searching by partial IPv4 address ``192.0.2`` is not accepted by the search box.
 Partial MAC address ``01:02:03`` is accepted but will return no results.
 Specify the complete MAC address instead, e.g. ``01:02:03:04:05:06``.
-Searching leases in states other than declined is also unsupported.
+Searching leases in states other than ``declined`` is also unsupported.
 For example, the text ``state:expired-reclaimed`` is not accepted by the search box.

 The search utility automatically recognizes the specified lease type property and communicates with the Kea servers to find leases using appropriate commands.
-Each search attempt may result in several commands to multiple Kea servers.
-Therefore, it may take several seconds or more before Stork displays the search results.
+Each search attempt may result in several commands to multiple Kea servers; therefore, it may take several seconds or more before Stork displays the search results.
-Suppose some Kea servers are unavailable or return an error.
-In that case, Stork shows leases found on the servers which returned success status, and displays a warning message containing the list of Kea servers that returned an error.
+If some Kea servers are unavailable or return an error, Stork shows leases found on the servers which returned success status, and displays a warning message containing the list of Kea servers that returned an error.

-If the same lease is found on two or more Kea servers, the results list contains all that lease occurrences.
-For example, if there is a pair of servers cooperating via HA hooks library, the servers exchange the lease information, and each of them maintains a copy of the lease database.
+If the same lease is found on two or more Kea servers, the results list contains all that lease's occurrences.
+For example, if there is a pair of servers cooperating via the High Availability hook library, the servers exchange the lease information, and each of them maintains a copy of the lease database.
 In that case, the lease search on these servers typically returns two occurrences of the same lease.

-To display the detailed lease information click the expand button (``>``) in the first column for the selected lease.
+To display the detailed lease information, click the expand button (``>``) in the first column for the selected lease.

 Kea High Availability Status
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When viewing the details of the Kea application for which High
-Availability (HA) is enabled (via the ``libdhcp_ha.so`` hooks library), the
+Availability (HA) is enabled (via the ``libdhcp_ha.so`` hook library), the
 High Availability live status is presented and periodically refreshed
 for the DHCPv4 and/or DHCPv6 daemon configured as primary or
 secondary/standby server.
 The status is not displayed for the server